camunda/camunda-docs/docs/guides/sap/camunda-sap-integration.md

   - Operate BTP services from BPMN tasks
   - Inbound proxy endpoint to start process instances of BPMN models, including custom variables

-These features run in the customer's scope on [https://www.sap.com/products/technology-platform.html](https://www.sap.com/products/technology-platform.html).
+These features run in the customer's [SAP BTP instance](https://www.sap.com/products/technology-platform.html).
 They do not require a proprietary Camunda-related setup, and instead re-use an existing infrastructure with minimal prerequisites.
 This shared resource usage is cost-effective and aids both your and Camunda's sustainability effort.

 ![SAP integration overview](./img/sap-integration-overview.png)